pgoulding/go-notes/README.md

 This Repo is a place for my notes on Go(lang) and is based an accumulation of books, courses, projects, articles and threads.

+## The Go Toolchain

+The `go` command is used as a *Uniform* (OS Independent) tool to fetch, build and install Go packages and applications.
+Everything from how to get a package, compile, link, and test it, is deduced by looking at the source code to find dependencies and determine build conditions.
+A single Environment variable `GOPATH`, tells the `go` command where to find, and install the Go packages on your system.
+This command has the same syntax as the Systems `PATH` environment variable, so a `GOPATH` is a list of absolute paths, seperated by **colons** *(:)* on Unix like machines and **semicolons** *(;)* on Windows.
+This command is a central tool in the Go Programming language that is design ed to streamline the process of working with GO  code across different operating systems.
+It abstracts away the complexities of managing dependencies, compiling source code, and installing binaries, making the development process more efficient and uniform acrosss different environments.

+The Go Root (`GOROOT`) directory is where the Go SDK and it's standard libraries are located.
+This is a predefined location on your system where Go is installed.
+The *workspace* on the other hand is defined by the `GOPATH` environment variabale, and is where your own Go projects and third party packages reside.

+A workspace contains Go source files and their associated package objects, and command executables.
+It has a prescribed structure of three subdirectories:

+- src contains a structure of subdirectories each containing Go source files (.go)
+- pkg contains installed and compiled package objects (.a)
+- bin contains executables (.out or .exe)

+Subdirectories of the **src** directory hold independent packages, and all source files (.go, .c, .h, and .s), in each subdirectory are elements of that subdirectory's package.
 Go Source code is stored in *.go* files.
 Their filenames consist of lower-case letters like `main.go` if the name consists of multiple parts, they are seperated by underscores (`_`) like `tcp_transport.go`.
-Filenames cannot contain spaces or any other speical characters.
+Filenames cannot contain spaces or any other special characters.

+When building a program that imports the package `widget`, the `go` command looks for **src/pkg/widget** inside the Go *root*, and then if the package source isn't there it searches for **src/widget** in each workspace in order.

 ## Identifiers